PaulSolt/DataStructures/2-DoublyLinkedList/README.md

-# Linked List
+# Doubly Linked List
-2024-05-14
+2024-05-15

-In this tutorial you'll learn how to make a single linked list.
+In this tutorial you'll learn how to make a Doubly Linked List.

 Task: Implement LinkedList<Item> with Node<Item> using generics
 1. Store the count of nodes
-2. Add a description for debug printing
-3. Implement Linked List with methods
+2. Implement Linked List with methods

 	```swift
 	var count: Int